 - To actively contribute to the evolution of openly Autistic culture and to the advancement of the neurodiversity paradigm.
 Specific areas of focus include cultural and psychological safety within wider society and within workplaces, the ability to safely report discrimination and bullying, peer support for dealing with trauma, and access to healthcare services that are adapted to the specific needs of Autistic people.

-Below is a growing index of community services and peer support initiatives that are designed to progress the neurodiversity movement and encourage the formation of new Autistic collaborations and NeurodiVentures.
+Below is a growing index of community services, peer support initiatives, and Autistic research projects that are designed to progress the neurodiversity movement and encourage the formation of new Autistic collaborations and NeurodiVentures.
 The Autistic Collaboration Trust actively coordinates several of these services and projects and refers to further aligned regional or local services, peer support initiatives, and campaigns.

 Coordination of related activities occurs in dedicated project specific online workspaces.
 Please use the form below if you would like to participate in / contribute to one or more of these services and projects.